 January 22, 2020

-Whether your car suddenly starts frantically beeping at you, or you randomly begin to hear the dreaded thump-thump-thump outside — you’ll instantly know when it’s time to channel your inner mechanic.
+Whether your car suddenly starts frantically beeping at you, or you randomly begin to hear the dreaded thump-thump-thump outside combined with shaking — you’ll instantly know when it’s time to channel your inner mechanic.
 How to change a flat tyre?
-What to do with a broken one?
+What to do with a burst one?
 Here are some tips and tricks!

-Before you roll up your sleeves and go full MacGyver on your car, make sure you have a spare tyre in the boot (If you don’t, just call for help).
+Before you roll up your sleeves and go full vulcaniser on your car, make sure you have a spare tyre in the boot.
+(If you don’t, just call for help)

-If you’ve made sure that you actually have a fully inflated spare to replace your flat tyre with, you’ll need a jack, a lug wrench and an owner’s manual to get the job done.
+Once you’ve made sure that you actually have a fully inflated spare to replace your flat tyre with, you’ll need a jack, a wheel spanner and an owner’s manual to get the job done.

 It would also be nice if you have a pair of gloves, a working flashlight and something to cover you from rain as well (we all know Murphy’s Law, right?).
-Make sure you also keep an article of clothing which has reflective material or is easily seen from far away.
 If you’re super organised, include some wheel wedges and a small piece of wood to secure the jack on your list of “things to keep in your car”, also.

-Changing a broken tyre shouldn’t take you more than 15-30 minutes.
+Changing a flat tyre shouldn’t take you more than 15-30 minutes.

 Here’s our step-by-step guide to changing a flat tyre.

 The most important thing — find a safe place to work.
-As soon as you realise you need to change the broken tyre you should pull-over.
-Driving with a flat tyre can ruin the rim of your wheel, however, you need to think about your safety and wellbeing first!
+As soon as you realise you need to change your tyre you should pull-over.
+Driving with a flat tyre can ruin the rim of your wheel, but, most importantly, you need to think about your safety and wellbeing first!

 Make sure you’re in a place that you can stop safely for a longer period of time.
 A car park would be perfect, but a wide, flat stretch of road will do.

 Slow down, park up and make your car and yourself visible.
-Turn on the hazard lights and use any equipment you have to make sure that the ones passing you will notice that you’re there.
+Turn on the hazard lights and use any equipment you have to make sure that anyone passing you will notice that you’re there.

 Turn on your parking brake and apply wheel wedges.
 If you don’t have them, put some stones or sticks in front of your wheels to stop your car from moving when you start fixing the flat tyre.

 Now, you’ll get to do the thing we’ve all seen in the movies.
-Loosen the lug nuts by turning them counterclockwise with the wrench.
+Loosen the wheel nuts by turning them counterclockwise with the wheel spanner.
 They’ll have some resistance, so it’s okay if you’ll need to use your body weight.
 All those gym sessions are about to pay off!
 Just make sure you only loosen the nuts, you’ll remove them when it’s time to remove the flat tyre.